Carboxylic acid

-In organic chemistry, a carboxylic acid is an organic acid that contains a carboxyl group (\sC(=O)\sOH) attached to an R-group.
-The general formula of a carboxylic acid is often written as R\sCOOH or R\sCO2H, sometimes as R\sC(O)OH with R referring to an organyl group (e.g., alkyl, alkenyl, aryl), or hydrogen, or other groups.
+In organic chemistry, a carboxylic acid is a polar, organic acid that contains a carboxyl group (\sC(=O)\sOH) attached to an R-group.
+The general formula of a carboxylic acid is often written as R\sCOOH or R\sCO2H, sometimes as R\sC(O)OH, with R referring to an organyl group (e.g., alkyl, alkenyl, aryl), or hydrogen, or other groups.
 Carboxylic acids occur widely.
 Important examples include the amino acids and fatty acids.
 Deprotonation of a carboxylic acid gives a carboxylate anion.
+Carboxylic acids are often considered weak acids as they only partially ionise (dissociate) in water.

 Examples and nomenclature

 Carboxylic acids are commonly identified by their trivial names.
 They often have the suffix -ic acid.
 IUPAC-recommended names also exist; in this system, carboxylic acids have an -oic acid suffix.
 For example, butyric acid (CH3CH2CH2CO2H) is butanoic acid by IUPAC guidelines.
 For nomenclature of complex molecules containing a carboxylic acid, the carboxyl can be considered position one of the parent chain even if there are other substituents, such as 3-chloropropanoic acid.
 Alternately, it can be named as a "carboxy" or "carboxylic acid" substituent on another parent structure, such as 2-carboxyfuran.

 The carboxylate anion (R\sCOO− or R\sCO2−) of a carboxylic acid is usually named with the suffix -ate, in keeping with the general pattern of -ic acid and -ate for a conjugate acid and its conjugate base, respectively.
 For example, the conjugate base of acetic acid is acetate.

 Carbonic acid, which occurs in bicarbonate buffer systems in nature, is not generally classed as one of the carboxylic acids, despite it having a moiety that looks like a COOH group.